andrinruegg/m431_ap_23a_/Documentary/IPERKA/Inform.md

 **Asset Editing and Material/Texture Tool:**

 What it does: Unreal Engine provides a wide array of tools for editing assets, materials, and textures.
-These tools allow you to create, modify, and fine-tune 3D models, textures, and materials to achieve the desired look and feel for your game.
+These tools allow you to create and modify 3D models, textures, and materials to achieve the desired look and feel for your game.
-Key Features: Material Editor, Texture Painting, UV Mapping, and 3D modeling tools for asset creation and modification.
+Key Features: Material Editor, Texture Painting and 3D modeling tools for asset creation and modification.